 In the New Testament, when Jesus is tempted in Matt.
 4, the word for tempt is peirazo.
-Again, > according to the Enhanced Strong's Lexicon, it means "to try whether a thing can be done, 2) to try, > make trial of, test: for the purpose of ascertaining his quantity or what he thinks or how he will > behave himself; 2c) to try or test one’s faith, virtue, character, by enticement to sin." > > We can see in both cases that it was God who was tested.
-In the Old Testament, God was being > tempted, that is, being put the test in the wilderness even as Jesus was being tempted (put the > test) in the wilderness in the New Testament.
-This temptation can occur without God sinning. > Furthermore, this temptation or testing is not a challenge to the deity of Christ any more than it > was a challenge the the divinity of God in the Old Testament.
+Again, according to the Enhanced Strong's Lexicon, it means "to try whether a thing can be done, 2) to try, make trial of, test: for the purpose of ascertaining his quantity or what he thinks or how he will behave himself; 2c) to try or test one’s faith, virtue, character, by enticement to sin."

+We can see in both cases that it was God who was tested.
+In the Old Testament, God was being tempted, that is, being put to test in the wilderness even as Jesus was being tempted (put to test) in the wilderness in the New Testament.
+This temptation can occur without God sinning.
+Furthermore, this temptation or testing is not a challenge to the deity of Christ any more than it was a challenge to the divinity of God in the Old Testament.

 In addition, all that Jesus did, He did by looking to the Father.
 Jesus said, "Truly, truly, I say to you, the Son can do nothing of Himself, unless it is something He sees the Father doing; for whatever the Father does, these things the Son also does in like manner," (John 5:19).
 Also, Jesus said, "I can do nothing on My own initiative.
 As I hear, I judge; and My judgment is just, because I do not seek My own will, but the will of Him who sent Me," (John 5:30).